GoogleCloudPlatform/solutions-builder/e2e/template_e2e_tests/README.md

 ## Setup

-> Currently we run into issues of creating brand new project for every e2e test.
+> Currently, we run into issues of creating a brand new project for every e2e test.
 Hence we use one static project for e2e testing with resources clean up.

 - Create an org-level service account as e2e-runner:
   > This service account can be created separately under another GCP project with granted permissions on the org-level.